ocaml/dune/CONTRIBUTING.md

 [OCamlLabs][ocl] as well as several developers from the OCaml community.

-Contributions to Dune are welcome and should be submitted via github pull requests against the `master` branch.
+Contributions to Dune are welcome and should be submitted via GitHub pull requests against the `master` branch.
 Dune is distributed under the MIT license and contributors are required to sign their work in order to certify that they have the right to submit it under this